 In 2017, Germany lowered the minimum amount of gold once can purchase anonymously to €15,000, or roughly $16,760.
 Now, the country’s finance ministry has once again been pressured by European Union lawmakers to place more stringent limitations on individuals’ ability to purchase hard assets without documentation.

 Through a bill that is scheduled to take effect on January 10, 2020, Germans will no longer be able to purchase gold in sums larger than €2,000 without first identifying themselves to the seller.
 The bill is part of wider legislation that ties into AMLD5, the Brussels parliament’s anti-money laundering directive.

 With some two weeks left until the bill goes into effect, Germany’s residents are making the most of available time by stocking up on gold.
 Dan Popescu, a precious metals analyst and consultant, shared a Tweet on Wednesday showing a long line of people in front of a precious metals dealer store.
 Another Twitter user replied with his own picture illustrating consumer demand, adding that the store’s employees said that the latest gold rush is unlike anything they’ve seen before.

 As per Bitcoin News, the pictures are hardly surprising and tie into general skepticism regarding the country’s fiscal policies.
-Besides added limits on gold purchases, Germans have also expressed their doubts surrounding the various strategies plotted forward by the European Central Bank, including negative yields on government bonds.gold, gold as investment, gold price
+Besides added limits on gold purchases, Germans have also expressed their doubts surrounding the various strategies plotted forward by the European Central Bank, including negative yields on government bonds.Featured, gold, gold as investment, gold price